Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Introduction

-One advantage of studying complex models under a Bayesian framework is that the space of unobserved random quantities may be extended to include not only a vector of real-valued parameters, but also more general objects that can represent models.
-Including subsets of an arbitrary parameter space and obtaining distributions from these general objects using MCMC methods tends to be more feasible than constructing efficient optimizations algorithm in such spaces.
+Studying complex models under a Bayesian framework offers distinct advantages, particularly in extending the space of unobserved random quantities to include not only a vector of real-valued parameters, but also more general objects that can represent models.
+By incorporanting subsets of an arbitrary parameter space and using MCMC methods to obtain the distribution from these general objects, it becomes more feasible than constructing efficient optimizations algorithm within such spaces.
 For example, \citet{arnesen2017prior} aims to select the dependence structure of an Ising model among a small set of possible candidates with low-dimensional parameter spaces.
-Additionally, RJMCMC methods \citep{green1995reversible} provide a framework for constructing a Markov Chain with a generic invariant distribution on general spaces, including varying-dimensional parameter spaces that are highly useful for variable and model selection under a Bayesian philosophy.
-However, these methods require a careful construction of a proposal kernel in order to be efficient.
+Additionally, RJMCMC methods \citep{green1995reversible} provide a framework for constructing a Markov Chain with a generic invariant distribution on general spaces, including varying-dimensional parameter spaces which are useful for variable and model selection under a Bayesian paradigm.
+However, the efficience of these methods rrelies heavily on the careful construction of a proposal kernel.
 For instance, \citet{BOURANIS2018221} proposes a RJMCMC model selection procedure for the exponential random graph model.

-In this work, we propose a pseudoposterior-based procedure for selecting the interaction structure, in a large set of candidate subsets of a maximal structure, on a general class of Markov Random Field models with pairwise interactions based on a set of relative positions as introduced in \autoref{sec:mrf}, using RJMCMC with a kernel specially constructed for this problem defined in \autoref{sec:bayesian}.
-To show the strength of our method, in \autoref{sec:simulation}, we use a simulation study to evaluate the proposed method under different scenarios, and apply the algorithm in a texture synthesis problem with a real dataset in \autoref{sec:application}.
+Our contribution on this topic is to propose a pseudoposterior-based procedure for selecting the interaction structure from a large set of candidate subsets of a maximal structure within a general class of Markov Random Field models with pairwise interactions.
+This selection is based on a set of relative positions, as introduced in \autoref{sec:mrf}, using RJMCMC with a kernel specially constructed for this purpose, as detailed in \autoref{sec:bayesian}.
+To show the strength of our method, we conducted a simulation study, presented in \autoref{sec:simulation}, under different scenarios and apply the algorithm to a texture synthesis problem with a real-world data in \autoref{sec:application}.